 3. Stop for lunch at one of the Villages

 After hiking for a few hours in the rain and muddy terrains, we stopped for lunch at one of the villages.
 I was starving and soaking wet, but I was still amazed by the fact that I was really there, in a place I could not have imagined, and I was enjoying every moment.
 I definitely appreciated that short chance to rest and recharge my batteries with food before we continued our climb.

 Just a detail about the menu, oh well….there was no menu and the only options were noodles or rice with chicken and vegetables, or the vegetarian option, without chicken.
 It reminded me of when I was a kid, and my mom would serve lunch and say “The meal today is whatever I serve you” ha…so I was not too shocked about only one option, and the best part?
 It was so tasty and delicious!

-We got to our house about 4 hours after arriving in Sapa Town.
+We got to our house for 4 hours of trekking from Sapa Town.
 We sat by the fire pit in the middle of the kitchen and watched Bau prepare our dinner.
 Because they cook with fresh ingredients, it takes time to prepare.

-The kids arrived from school and we had a great time interacting with them, giving the presents I had brought with me and trying to communicate with them.
+The kids arrived from school and I had a great time interacting with them, giving the presents I had brought with me from the U.S. and trying to communicate with them.

 The food was amazing and the house was very simple, and I felt so welcomed and relaxed.
 The experience of living with the Black H’Mong for a few days was just fascinating!
 I became so overwhelmed at being in such a surreal and dreamlike environment, so far from home.
 It almost felt like being inside a National Geographic documentary.